data-science-ci/actions-price-analysis/README.md

 - Kennyo Wescley Elias Cavalcante

 ### We want to answer the following questions
- - What's the company with biggest potential in returning the investment?
+ - Which company has the highest probability of return in a one-month period?
- - What's the difference in stocks between PETRE and COGNE?
+ - What are the differences in PETRE and COGNE stocks?
- - Is there any correlation between columns?
+ - Which company had the highest rate of change in price in the last trade?

 ### Data used: